 The newly sprouted leaves of the common wheat plant (Triticum aestivum) are called wheatgrass.
 It has gained more and more popularity in recent years, because of its low calorie count, but high nutrient levels of wheatgrass.

 Wheatgrass powder provides antioxidant properties and many crucial vitamins and minerals such as vitamin K, iron, and calcium.
 But even without wheatgrass, this is an incredibly nutritious breakfast – so skip it if it isn’t your thing.

 The best thing about this easy oatmeal recipe is that it is soooo simple – you just mix everything together and you´re done!
 So try this vegan oatmeal breakfast and know that you´re eating a damn healthy meal that might just be your first step on the road to athletic victory.

 Vegan IRONMAN Oatmeal

-Chop the almonds and slice the apricots.
+- Chop the almonds and slice the apricots.
 Add them in with all the other ingredients – the oats, coconut flakes, sunflower seeds, wheatgrass powder, cinnamon, almond milk and maple syrup.½ cup rolled oats, 1 tbsp apricots, dried, 1 tbsp coconut flakes, 1 tbsp sunflower seeds, 2 tbsp almonds, ½ tsp cinnamon, 1 cup almond milk, 1 tsp wheatgrass powder, 1 tsp maple syrup

-- Mix everything together well, and serve in two bowls.
+- Mix everything together well, and serve.
 That’s it!